grid + flow

 PANELS

-The panels below depict: Pentagon Side A; Pentagon Side B; Library of Congress Side A. Library of Congress Side B. Dulles Airport Side A. Dulles Airport Side B. Supreme Court Side A. Supreme Court Side B. National Shrine Side A. National Shrine Side B. African-American Museum Side A. African-American Museum Side B.
+Below are: Pentagon Side A; Pentagon Side B; Library of Congress Side A; Library of Congress Side B; Dulles Airport Side A; Dulles Airport Side B; Supreme Court Side A; Supreme Court Side B; National Shrine Side A; National Shrine Side B; African-American Museum Side A; African-American Museum Side B.